 Gretta Wong Grant Family Portico, 2017

-The space includes a scroll of calligraphic art, the Thousand Character Classic, donated to Western Libraries by Dan Guo, in honour of her godson Kevin Shen’s graduation from Western.
+The space includes a scroll of calligraphic art, the Thousand Character Classic, donated to Western Libraries by Guo Dan, in honour of her godson Kevin Shen’s graduation from Western.
 The Thousand Character Classic is a Chinese poem that has been used for centuries to teach Chinese characters to children.
 It contains exactly 1,000 characters that are only used once and arranged into 250 lines of four characters each.
-The space also features two exhibit cabinets filled with gifts given to Western by a universities in China, Japan, and Korea.
+The space also features two exhibit cabinets filled with gifts given to Western by universities in China, Japan, and Korea.